LogtalkDotOrg/logtalk3/tools/wrapper/NOTES.md

 This is a prototype tool to help port a plain Prolog application to Logtalk.
+It can also be used to enable applying other Logtalk tools, such as the documenting and diagramming tools, to plain Prolog code.

 The tool takes a directory of Prolog files or a list of Prolog files, loads and wraps the code in each file using an object wrapper, and advises on missing directives to be added to those objects by using the compiler lint checker and the reflection API.
 The user can then either save the generated wrapper objects or copy and pasted the printed advise into the Prolog files (updating them to Logtalk files by adding the object opening and closing directives to the Prolog files).
-The wrapper objects can then be loaded for testing.
+The wrapper objects can then be loaded for testing and for use with other Logtalk tools.

 For the tool API, consult the `../../docs/wrapper_0.html` file.